-We provide integrated Device-to-Cloud IoT solutions that are comprised of our recurring connectivity services, our IoT cloud platform, and our embedded cellular modules and gateways.
-Enterprises, industrial companies and OEMs worldwide rely on our expertise to deliver fully integrated IoT solutions to reduce complexity, gather intelligent edge data and enable connected IoT products and services.
+We provide integrated Device-to-Cloud IoT solutions that are comprised of our recurring connectivity services, our IoT embedded cellular modules and gateways, our cloud platform, and our high-speed embedded cellular modules and gateways.
+Enterprises, industrial companies, and OEMs worldwide rely on our expertise to deliver fully integrated IoT solutions to reduce complexity, gather intelligent edge data, and enable connected IoT products and services.

-With sales, engineering, and R&D teams located in offices around the world, we offer a comprehensive portfolio of embedded modules and gateways, seamlessly integrated with our cloud and connectivity services.
+With sales, engineering, and R&D teams located in offices around the world, we offer a comprehensive portfolio of embedded modules and gateways, seamlessly integrated with our cloud platform and connectivity services.
 Our integrated solutions are developed to be simple, scalable and secure, enabling customers to get their connected products and services to market faster.
-Our devices are currently operating on more than 600 networks globally and we have shipped more than 176 million connected devices worldwide.
+Our devices are currently operating on more than 600 networks globally and we have shipped more than 191 million connected devices worldwide.